Bonnet Creek Resort: Facilities

 A total of 351000 sqft of convention center space is shared between the Hilton and Waldorf Astoria properties.
 The Waldorf Astoria Golf Club, which opened in 2009, is a public 18-hole course designed by Rees Jones.

-As of 2024, one parcel of land within the resort remains undeveloped.
+As of 2024, one parcel of land within the resort remained undeveloped.

 History

 The land now occupied by Bonnet Creek Resort encompasses approximately 482 acre, originally acquired in 1962 by World Union Industrial Corp., a secretive Hong Kong-based firm with a mailing address in the Cayman Islands.
 During its land purchases for Walt Disney World, The Walt Disney Company attempted to acquire the land but was unsuccessful.

 The property remained largely unused for several decades until development plans emerged around 2000.
 These plans called for up to 3,000 hotel rooms, 1,600 timeshare units, a 250000 sqft conference center, and a golf course.
 Access to the property was secured through an easement with Disney, allowing connection to Lake Buena Vista Drive.

 In 2000, Ling Kai Kung—who died in 1992—was identified as the original buyer of the land.
 Representatives stated that Kung purchased the property for speculative investment purposes unrelated to his familial ties to former Chinese leader Chiang Kai-shek.

 Development began in 2002 with the announcement of a 1,149-unit timeshare resort by Fairfield Resorts (now Travel + Leisure Co.).
 The complex, now operating as Club Wyndham Bonnet Creek, opened in 2004 and is one of the largest timeshare resorts in the area.
 Wyndham (now operating as a separate company) added a 400-room hotel and spa adjacent to the timeshare resort, which opened in 2011.

 In 2006, Hilton Worldwide announced plans for a new hotel project consisting of a 1,000-room Signia by Hilton-branded hotel and a 497-room Waldorf Astoria-branded hotel, as well as a shared convention center and golf course.
 These facilities opened in 2009.

 In 2008, developers designated 75 acre on either side of Bonnet Creek as a nature preserve, protecting wetlands and forest areas that serve as a habitat for migratory birds and native species.

 Further development continued with the construction of the 516-room JW Marriott Orlando Bonnet Creek Resort & Spa, announced in 2017 and opened in 2020.

-As of 2024, one site north of the JW Marriott remains undeveloped.
+As of 2024, one site north of the JW Marriott remained undeveloped.